UW-Madison-Meta-Science-Lab/metascience-lab.github.io/_pages/about.md

 ---
 permalink: /
-title: # "HOME PAGE"
+title: "About Us"
-excerpt: "About me"
+excerpt: "About Us"
 author_profile: true
 redirect_from:
   - /about/